MUSC Bulletin | College of Health Professions

 Doctor of Health Administration - Interprofessional Studies Program

 CHP is considered a national leader in the "interprofessional" approach to health care.
-This point-of-view harnesses the wide range of expertise found in a medical team, integrating their specialties into a patient-centered approach.
+This point of view harnesses the wide range of expertise found in a medical team, integrating their specialties into a patient-centered approach.
 Our DHA-Interprofessional program turns this CHP core philosophy into a degree, fostering collaborative thinking in future health care faculty, advocates, and executives.
 This program features evidence-based practice and hones individual leadership skills in order to broaden the health care community's embrace of inter-professional practice.
+Courses are offered in executive formulate to allow students to combine their professional and academic lives.

 Doctor of Health Administration - Information Systems